FordHBennett/stopify/README.md

 10/1/2022 3:26 PM - Bee is now on top of the left light near the TV.
 4 10/1/2022 3:37 PM - Bee is now missing.
 10/1/2022 3:39 PM - Bee is now back on top of the left light near the TV.
+10/1/2022 3:54 PM - Bee is now back on top of the left light near the TV.